Ikhsan Zikrak: RANS Nusantara

+Borneo Samarinda

+Ahead of the 2023–24 season, Zikrak signed a three-year contract with Borneo Samarinda.

+International career

+In April 2023, Zikrak was called up to the Indonesia U22 for the training centre in preparation for 2023 SEA Games.
+Zikrak made his international debut on 14 April 2023 in a friendly match against Lebanon U22 at Gelora Bung Karno Stadium, Jakarta.

 Personal life

 He is the younger brother of Muhammad Iqbal, who also a footballer and a former U-19 national team player in the Indra Sjafri era.
 Syamsuddin Batubara is his father as well as his first coach to start his career as a footballer. his father is the founder of the Soccer School of Football Association of Kudugantiang in Padang Pariaman.